 Divestiture From the Word "Volunteer"

-And Susan used that term in the same breath with "volunteer" because nonprofits are discovering that the word repels as often as it attracts.
+Nonprofits are discovering that the very word, "volunteer," repels as often as it attracts.
 "Volunteer," Susan points out, is "mired in stereotypes and negative images."
 The word often conjures images of a "candy-striper" in a hospital setting, an elderly woman in flowered hat, or anyone who is older, richer, or a "do-gooder."

 What are nonprofits using instead of the word, "volunteer"?
 Some of them are on the slide above and include words that are familiar and some not so much.
 But they are all a way of distancing ourselves from the stereotypes that seem as dated as a 1952 sock hop.